shambo23/CaseStudyForBillie/README.md

 sf package version report --package "YourPkgName" --target-dev-hub DevHub
 ```

-### 10) Please perform mandatory Post Deployment steps and test the featured.
+### 10) Please perform mandatory Post Deployment steps and test the feature.
 Please refer to the top section of README file for the steps.